aoaow/python_script_with_rust/README.md

 This project showcases the rewrite of a Python data processing script in Rust, highlighting improvements in speed and resource usage.

+## Features

+- A python script to read dataset and transform one of its column
+- A rust application to show case the improvements compared to the script

 ## Installation

 ### Python Script